BohdanRusn/food-delivery/README.md

 # Getting Started with Create React App

-This project was created by Bohdan Rusnachenko.
+This project was created by Bohdan Rusnachenko.\
+Firstly, you need to install all dependencies.

 ## Available Scripts